The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-How did the scheme operate across eight or more countries and what was the organizational structure?
+How did the scheme operate across multiple countries and what role did each location play in the fraud network?

 Even the smallest detail could be the key to solving this case.